kalfheim/demomanager-plugin/README.md

 > **Note:** The admin login and password should **ALWAYS** be changed!

+### `permissions`

+By default, demo users are granted no permissions.
+It's important you specify which permissions they should be granted if the plugin you're demoing require permissions.

+    'permissions' => [
+        'rainlab.pages.manage_pages',
+        'rainlab.pages.access_snippets'
+    ],

+The above example will grant demo users access to manage pages and access snippets in the [Static Pages](http://octobercms.com/plugin/rainlab-pages) plugin.

+### `lock_page`

+Before the reset process begins, a file named `.krisawzm-demomanage-lock` is put in the root directory of your project.
+Whenever this file is present, users will be shown a `"Please wait"` page.

+> **Note:** The lockfile is only removed if the reset process runs without **any** errors.
+If an error occurs, you will have to fix the error, remove the lockfile and re-run the reset command.

 ### `provisioners`

 Provisioners are used to feed the system additional data every time it has been reset.
 Provisioners can be thought of as seeders.